IRFM/signal_plateau_recognition/README.md

 Signal plateau recognition
 ==========================

-Algorithm for recognition of plateaus in time signals.
+Algorithm for recognition of plateaus in one-dimensional signals.
 By plateau we understand a steady state on given input signal.
 If you need help please contact: jorge012@gmail.com

 ## Installation